Dementia and Alzheimer's disease in Australia

 Dementia and Alzheimer's disease in Australia is a major health issue.
 Alzheimer's disease is the most common type of dementia in Australia.
 Dementia is an ever-increasing challenge as the population ages and life expectancy increases.
 As a consequence, there is an expected increase in the number of people with dementia, posing countless challenges to carers and the health and aged care systems.
-In 2018, an estimated 376,000 people had dementia; this number is expected to increase to 550,000 by 2030 and triple to 900,000 by 2050.
+In 2018, an estimated 376,000 people had dementia; this number is expected to increase to 550,000 by 2030 and nearly triple to 900,000 by 2050.
 The dementia death rate is increasing, resulting in the shift from fourth to second leading cause of death from 2006 to 2015.
 It is expected to become the leading cause of death over the next number of years.
 In 2011, it was the fourth leading cause of disease burden and third leading cause of disability burden.
 This is expected to remain the same until at least 2020.

 Dementia primarily affects older people, approximately 95% of all dementia deaths occur after the age of 74.
 People aged 75 and over accounted for the majority (72%) of the burden due to dementia.
 It was the leading cause of death for women and third leading cause of death for men.
 There is a sex bias, as women have higher mortality rates, morbidity and burden of dementia than men.
 In 2018, 61% of people with dementia were women.
 The rate of dementia differs between population subgroups.
 Aboriginal and Torres Strait Islander people experience risk factors and prevalence at a higher and earlier rate than non-indigenous Australians.

 Dementia is the ninth National Health Priority Area.
 For this reason, health and service policy and expenditure is especially focused on this significant burden of disease.
 Since dementia is typically not reversible, its extended illness and disability poses a significant financial burden to Australia.
 In 2016, total costs continued to increase to an estimated A$14.25 billion.
 Future costs are projected to reach $33.6 billion in 2050 (estimated from 2013–2014 total costs).